 The U.S. Geological Survey makes progress on a complex undertaking to survey the quality of the nation’s largest drinking-water sources.

-New reports assess the quality of drinking-water supplies in three Western and Southwestern regional aquifers, adding to 15 previously assessed across the nation.
+New reports assess the quality of drinking-water supplies in two regional aquifers, adding to 18 previously assessed across the nation.

 Current website: https://www.usgs.gov/news/quality-nation-s-groundwater-progress-a-national-survey

 Beginning in 2012 and continuing through 2021, the USGS has been extensively sampling groundwater throughout the country and assessing its suitability for drinking water.
-The latest results from three regional aquifers have become available and have been added to previously released results for fifteen regional aquifers.
+The latest results from two regional aquifers have become available and have been added to previously released results for eighteen regional aquifers.